exoplatform/exo-documentation/docs/GettingStarted.rst

 ``````````````````````````````````````````

 You can select the destination folder of the uploaded files in the new composer.
-Once the files are uploaded, you can use the 'folder' icon to choose a destination folder where to store them.
+Once the files are uploaded, you can use the 'folder' icon to choose the folder in which the will be stored.
 It is possible to select the storage for all uploaded files using the folder icon above all files or file per file separately.

 |image234|